kairos-bets/inter-season-pricing/README.md

 - We use `isort` to sort the imports.
 - We use `mypy` to type check the code.
 - We use `pytest` to run the tests.

+## Data

+- From transfermarkt
+- From FBref
+- Focus on transfers to top 5 EU leagues

+## Features

+## Modeling

+- Logistic regression with good feature engineering
+- Hierarchical Bayesian?